Tools and Materials

 Repair Textured Drywall

-Textured drywall is a bit more complicated, but still simple to repair.
+Textured drywall is a bit more complicated to repair, but still doable with the right tools and instructions.

 Step 1: Prepare to Sand the Patch Area